what is a pricing strategy

 3. The choice of the pricing strategy depends on a variety of factors, including the target market, competition, and the product or service being offered.

-Mash understood that setting prices for your product or service shouldn’t be a shot in the dark.
+Setting prices for your product or service shouldn’t be a shot in the dark.
 Instead, it should be guided by an agency pricing model that helps you maximize your profits and revenue.

 What is pricing?